 The majority of the original scientologists who assisted Ron Hubbard in building up the Church have been ousted since his death.
 Even his late wife, a tireless supporter and major assistant in developing the technology is persona non gratia.
 One wonders, if Ron Hubbard were alive now, whether he would be ousted as persona non gratia along with his original adherents.

-Fortunately, the International Freezone Association, along with many other free organizations, are not cowed or bound under the new regime of the official Church of Scientology.
+Fortunately, the Association of Professional Independent Scientologists, along with many other free organizations, are not cowed or bound under the new regime of the official Church of Scientology.
 They stand upright and practice their right to call themselves whatever they wish.
 They believe they are entitled to call themselves scientologists.
 Independent scientologists.
 In the original meaning of the term, as per the definition cited above.
 And are proud to do so.

 They also believe:

 That a scientologist is one who betters the conditions of himself and the conditions of others by using scientology technology.